-Prior to Windows 10, it was possible only by rebooting your PC and then press a unique key like F2 or DEL on your keyboard to get into BIOS.
-In Windows 10, Microsoft has inbuilt a recovery system which allows you to do many things.
-One of the options is to boot into BIOS making it lot easier in case you always miss pressing the key.
+Prior to Windows 11/10, it was possible only by rebooting your PC and then press a unique key like F2 or DEL on your keyboard to get into BIOS.
+In Windows 10, Microsoft has inbuilt a recovery system that allows you to do many things.
+One of the options is to boot into BIOS making it a lot easier in case you always miss pressing the key.

-Open Windows Settings > Update & Security > Recovery Advanced Startup and click on Restart now.
+Windows 10 users, open Settings > Update & Security > Recovery Advanced Startup and click on Restart now.

 This feature lets you: